votingworks/vxsuite-build-system/README.md

 1. Run: `packer build parallels-debian11.pkr.hcl` (This will take 7-15 minutes, depending on your machine)
     1. If you'd like to share a directory from your Mac, run: `packer build -var "shared_path=/path/to/local/mac/directory" -var "enable_shared_path=enable" parallels-debian11.pkr.hcl`
     2. Once the VM is created, you can access this directory at `/media/psf/Shared`
+    3. If you'd like to build a different branch, add: `-var "branch=yourbranch"` to the `packer build` command.
 2. Once it completes, run: `open builds/packer-debian-11.6-arm64-parallels/debian-11.6-arm64.pvm/`
 3. For now, credentials are: `packer / packer`